 I spend a few minutes outside collecting some fallen palm branches to make a fire in the middle of the little hut.
 In the center of the floor lies a shallow hole intended for a cooking fire, there's a little wire cage in the back corner of the room to place over the fire to prevent the flames from growing out of control.
 I sit on my stool placing a rusty old pan on top of it, watching the flames flicker as it cooks the fish I cleaned and gutted.

 Trouble lays by the fire, his head wrapped 'round my feet.

-I must go back tomorrow though, I can't show up looking like I do currently, with my hair a natted mess, and my ratty pair of ripped pants and shirt, even if I do have a low opinion of fashion I can't show up in the square like this, that will just prove the point that home kids are nothing but dirty sea rats.
+I must go back tomorrow though, I can't show up looking like I do currently; with my hair a natted mess, and my ratty pair of ripped pants and shirt.
+Even if I do have a low opinion of fashion, I can't show up in the square like this, that will just prove the point that community home kids are nothing but dirty sea rats.

 I absent-mindedly lick my lips, longing for another one those rolls, longing for my mother.

-I tell myself to suck it up, she's gone and that's that, no amount of memories or tears will bring her back to me.
-I scoot closer to the fire, quickly banish the unwanted thoughts from my head before they cause anymore pain.
+I tell myself to suck it up; she's gone, and that's that.
+No amount of memories or tears will bring her back to me.
+I scoot closer to the fire, quickly banishing the unwanted thoughts from my head before they cause anymore pain.
 I let the sound of cracking flames and Trouble's soft purr lull me to sleep.

 Author's Note: So hope you guys like the new story so far, please review if can, thanks.